luci/recipes-py/README.recipes.md

 When the property is accessed the first time, the latest stable, released broker will be installed using cipd.

+&mdash; **def [create\_from\_pkg](/recipe_modules/bcid_reporter/api.py#228)(self, pkg_def, refs=None, tags=None, metadata=None, compression_level=None, verification_timeout=None):**

+Builds and uploads a package based on a PackageDefinition object and reports cipd digest to local provenance server.

+This builds, uploads and reports the package in one step.

+Args:
+  * pkg_def - The description of the package we want to create.
+  * refs - A list of ref names to set for the package instance.
+  * tags - A map of tag name -> value to set for the package instance.
+  * metadata - A list of metadata entries to attach.
+  * compression_level - Deflate compression level.
+If None, defaults to 5
+    (0 - disable, 1 - best speed, 9 - best compression).
+  * verification_timeout - Duration string that controls the time to wait for backend-side package hash verification.
+Valid time units are "s", "m", "h".
+Default is "5m".

+Returns the CIPDApi.Pin instance.

+&mdash; **def [create\_from\_yaml](/recipe_modules/bcid_reporter/api.py#177)(self, pkg_def, refs=None, tags=None, metadata=None, pkg_vars=None, compression_level=None, verification_timeout=None):**

+Builds and uploads a package based on on-disk YAML package definition file and reports cipd digest to local provenance server.

+This builds, uploads and reports the package in one step.

+Args:
+  * pkg_def - The path to the yaml file.
+  * refs - A list of ref names to set for the package instance.
+  * tags - A map of tag name -> value to set for the package instance.
+  * metadata - A list of metadata entries to attach.
+  * pkg_vars - A map of var name -> value to use for vars referenced in package definition file.
+  * compression_level - Deflate compression level.
+If None, defaults to 5
+    (0 - disable, 1 - best speed, 9 - best compression).
+  * verification_timeout - Duration string that controls the time to wait for backend-side package hash verification.
+Valid time units are "s", "m", "h".
+Default is "5m".

+Returns the CIPDApi.Pin instance.

 &emsp; **@retry**<br>&mdash; **def [report\_cipd](/recipe_modules/bcid_reporter/api.py#82)(self, digest, pkg, iid, server_url=None):**